 Following their 2017 LP ‘Day Catcher’ (Hand Drawn Dracula), and 2019’s two biting consecutive follow-ups ‘Oath of Intent’ and ‘Beneath The Floors’ (Tin Angel Records / Telephone Explosion Records), the group sought greener pastures relocating between Marseille and Berlin.
 Their latest release, the 10 inch ‘Amulet’, documents the beginning of a new chapter in a new world, bringing the two-piece into focus with visceral conviction.
 Knapp’s hard-boiled lyrics and sinister delivery remain razor sharp over the backdrop of gritty synths and cutting guitars.
 Sax and violin subvert in alien disguise, weaving over tape-modulated percussion, both in-sync and unhinged.

-With a steady blaze of touring in their rearview, Deliluh’s slow-burning force has become more potent by the month.
-All the while, the group’s dedication to hard-boiled fiction and analog documentation has kept the wire hot with anticipation for what’s ahead.
+With a steady blaze of touring in their rearview, Deliluh has returned with cut and dried intentions and unbridled intensity.
+All the while, their dedication to vital recordings with homespun attitude has kept the wire hot with anticipation for what’s ahead.
 Rejecting any sense of singularity has granted them a reputation as risk takers worth paying heed to, along with the freedom to carve out their own sound on their own terms.